What’s more important for the process success — explaining why one should perform it or how exactly they can achieve it?

 A procedure is an established method of performing a business operation.
 Documenting procedures is the best way to standardize repetitive actions and achieve consistent results.

-Written standard operating procedures (SOPs) usually offer guidelines on accomplishing very specific tasks in the form of step-by-step instructions, hierarchical processes or flowcharts.
+Written standard operating procedures (SOPs) usually offer guidelines for accomplishing specific tasks in the form of step-by-step instructions, hierarchical processes or flowcharts.

 These are just some procedure examples: